-We lease or sublet nearly all of our properties to convenience store and gas station operators who are responsible for managing the operations conducted at these properties including the payment of taxes, maintenance, repair, insurance and other operating expenses.
+We lease or sublet nearly all of our properties to convenience store, gas station, car wash and other automotive operators who are responsible for managing the operations conducted at these properties including the payment of taxes, maintenance, repair, insurance and other operating expenses.

-We seek to grow our portfolio of properties by providing competitively priced and innovatively structured financing to the convenience store and gasoline station industry.
+We seek to grow our portfolio of properties by providing competitively priced and innovatively structured financing to the convenience store, gas station, car wash and other automotive industries.

 We seek to generate current income and benefit from long-term appreciation in the underlying value of our real estate.
 To achieve that goal, we seek to invest in high quality individual properties and real estate portfolios that are in strong primary markets that serve high density population centers.
 A key element of our investment strategy is to invest in properties that will promote our geographic and tenant diversity.

 We believe that a portion of our properties are located in geographic areas, which together with other factors, may make them well-suited for a new convenience store, gas station, car wash and other automotive use or for alternative single-tenant net lease retail uses, such as quick service restaurants, automotive parts and service stores, specialty retail stores and bank branch locations.
 We believe that such alternative types of properties can be leased or sold at higher values than their current use.

 We employ a financial strategy designed to support our operational objectives while maintaining a conservative capital structure.
 Key aspects of this strategy include: